4 Dryer Sheet Hacks That Go Way Beyond the Laundry Room

 Use them on everything from your ceiling fans to your baseboards—your vacuum cleaner will thank you.

+That's not the only stinky problem a dryer sheet can mitigate.
 Issues with foot funk?
 Slice a dryer sheet in half and put a piece in each shoe after a day of use.
 Let the sheet work its magic overnight and your shoes should smell like a dream by morning.